secretstartups/handbook/content/job-families/people-group/recruiter.md

 - Focused on delivering an excellent candidate experience
 - Ambitious, efficient and stable under tight deadlines and competing priorities
 - Ability to build collaborative crossfunctional relationships across multiple timezones
-- Working knowledge using a candidate tracking system
+- Working knowledge using a candidate tracking system (ideally Greenhouse) and various sourcing tools (including LinkedIn Recruiter)
 - Outstanding written and verbal communication skills
 - Willingness to learn and use software tools including Git and GitLab
 - Remote working experience in a public technology company setting is an added advantage